AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * **SMS SR (Status Report) or DR or DLR (Delivery Receipt)**: a return receipt sent by the mobile to Adobe Campaign through the SMPP provider indicating that the SMS has been received successfully.
 Adobe Campaign may also receive SR indicating that the message could not be delivered, often with a description of the error.

-Please distinguish between acknowledgments (RESP PDU, part of the SMPP protocol) and SR.
+You need to distinguish between acknowledgments (RESP PDU, part of the SMPP protocol) and SR.

 A SR is a kind of SMS that is sent through the network end-to-end, whereas an acknowledgement is only a confirmation that one transfer has been successful.